DiRoots-Limited/DiRoots.One.Releases/docs/DiRootsOne-Tips.md

 ## Sort the plugins

-DiRootsOne has 8 plugins included in its package, and you can organize them in the sequence in which you use each plugin the most.
-In this way, the sequence you define can help you access the tools you need more quickly.
+Arrange DiRootsOne tools in the sequence you prefer.
+This way, the sequence you define can help you access the tools you need more quickly.

 ![DiRoots-Tips Sort the plugins](../assets\images\Tips\DO-SortPlugins.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DiRootsOne Package](https://diroots.com/revit-plugins/dirootsone/).</sub>

 ## Collapse and Expand window

 DiRootsOne plugins allow you to work with Revit while keeping the plugin window open, but you can get more space to work with Revit.
-All you have to do is double-clik on the window header to Collapse and Expand it.
+All you have to do is double-click on the window header to Collapse and Expand it.

 ![DiRoots-Tips Collapse and Expand window](../assets\images\Tips\DO-Collapse-Expand.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DiRootsOne Package](https://diroots.com/revit-plugins/dirootsone/).</sub>